Hard probe path lengths and event-shape engineering of the quark-gluon plasma: Conclusions and Outlook

 In this work, we studied several different measures of the path length that a hard probe experiences while traversing the QGP\@.
 These measures should have an important contribution to the amount of energy lost by such a probe.
 We subsequently studied how differences in these path lengths can be brought out by a judicious choice of cuts on the events and the probes themselves.
 In particular, we examined the effect of event shape engineering, as well as a selection of hard probes which are in-plane as opposed to out-of-plane.

 By itself, ESE does not modify the average path lengths of non-interacting probes traversing the medium.
 However, selecting probes which are in-plane yields a significantly shorter path length than selecting probes which are out-of-plane, especially when taking into account that in-plane probes often experience significant fluid flow in the direction of their path.
 Furthermore, these differences can be made larger (by about a factor 2) by making tighter $\Delta\phi$ cuts on which probes are considered in-plane and out-of-plane.
 By selecting the most elliptical events ESE further increases this difference by another factor of 2, which can yield effective path length ratios $\langle L_{\text{out-of-plane}} \rangle / \langle L_{\text{in-plane}} \rangle$ of up to 2.5 for peripheral collisions or about 1.1 for ultracentral events.
-Perhaps curious, but within our statistical accuracy (less than 0.1\%) we did not observe any path length effects when using $q_3$ classes as opposed to $q_2$ classes.
+Curiously, we did not observe any path length effects within our statistical precision (less than 0.1\%) when using $q_3$ classes as opposed to $q_2$ classes.

 It is these large factors that can make ESE valuable to study jet energy loss experimentally.
 Specifically, it should be possible to study nuclear modification factors according to the $q_2$ and emission angular classes as shown in Fig.~\ref{fig:inoutratio}, whereby in particular depending on centrality the effect of energy loss on the nuclear modification factor should be almost 2.5 times larger in the out-of-plane direction \footnote{A subtle but important point is that even without energy loss partons are significantly modified by nuclear parton distribution functions (see e.g.~\cite{2007.13758})\@.
 For central to moderately peripheral PbPb collisions the medium energy loss should however be dominant and we can ignore this issue.}\@.
 Here we assume that the flow-temperature-weighted path length is a good proxy for the average energy loss.
 This could give a rather clean interpretation of the similar measurement of measuring $v_2$ of high $p_T$ hadrons or jets \cite{2111.06606,1509.07334}, though we note that in those references no ESE was attempted.
 Incidentally, our Fig.~\ref{fig:inoutratio} shows that fluid flow in energy loss studies contributes a large effect, that can be important for the consistent underprediction of the high $v_2$ at large $p_T$ found in many models \cite{1602.03788, 1902.03231}\@.